yifei-1021/read-the-docs/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-Note: this is the python version of BANKSY, for the ``R`` library, refer to `Banksy <https://github.com/prabhakarlab/Banksy>`_.

 .. note::

-   This project is under active development.
+   We are currently still actively developing the python version of banksy.
+For the ``R`` library, refer to `Banksy <https://github.com/prabhakarlab/Banksy>`_.

 Contents
 --------